-However, the use of glass fiber in Portland cement products has two primary issues, i.e., the breakdown of the fiber by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.
+However, the use of glass fibre in Portland cement products has two primary issues, i.e., the breakdown of the fibre by the excessive alkalinity of the hydrated cement paste and the degradation of the glass floor.

 Carbon fiber has a higher modulus of elasticity with 2 to 3 times stronger than steel.